BACK

 Residential Property

-Residential properties are rented by individual tenants as principal homes.
+Residential properties are rented by individual tenants or families as principal homes.
 These are the most common types of residential properties:

-• Multi-family homes (MFH) are buildings divided to accommodate one to four families.
+• Multi-family homes (MFH) or multi family dwellings are buildings divided to accommodate one to four families.
 Each unit in a MFH has its own kitchen, bathrooms, address, and entrance.
 A duplex is a MFH with two separate residencies, a triplex has three, and a fourplex has four.

-• Townhouses are adjacent residencies that share vertical walls.
+• Townhouses are adjacent residencies that share vertical walls (ground to roof wall).
 Each unit has a ground-level entrance and no neighbors above or below it.

 • Condominiums are separately owned housing units located in a single building.
 As the owner of an individual condo, you do not own the building; you only own the space inside your unit.
 You share ownership of common areas (including the building structure itself) with all the other condo owners.